carlyrichmond/elasticsearch-openai-christmas-song-generator/README.md

 node server/server.js
 ```

-The application can be accessed by opening `index.html` in your browser.
+The application can be accessed by navigating to `http://localhost:3000/` in your preferred browser.

 ## Resources